langtail/langtail-node/README.md

 ### Deployed prompts

-Completion from a deployed prompt can be called with ``:
+Completion from a deployed prompt can be called with `lt.prompts.invoke`:

 ```ts
 const deployedPrompCompletion = await lt.prompts.invoke({